-Yandex Analitički Inženjer plata u Moscow Metro Area | RUB 1.86M-RUB 4.58M+ | Levels.fyi
+Yandex Analitički inženjer Plata u Moscow Metro Area | RUB 1.86M-RUB 4.58M+ | Levels.fyi

-Analitički Inženjer naknada in Moscow Metro Area u Yandex kreće se od RUB 1.86M year za G14 do RUB 4.58M year za G16.
-Medijan year paketa naknade in Moscow Metro Area ukupno iznosi RUB 2.58M.
-Pogledajte razložene osnovne plaće, dionice i bonuse za ukupne pakete naknade u Yandex.
-Zadnje ažuriranje: 10/8/2025
+Analitički inženjer kompenzacija in Moscow Metro Area u Yandex kreće se od RUB 1.86M po year za G14 do RUB 4.58M po year za G16.
+Medijana year kompenzacionog paketa in Moscow Metro Area iznosi RUB 2.58M.
+Pogledajte strukturu osnovne plate, akcija i bonusa za ukupne kompenzacione pakete Yandex.
+Poslednje ažuriranje: 10/8/2025

 Naziv nivoa